 “Kill…me,” it rasped.

 Hunter felt goosebumps rise on his arms, and he took another step back, holding his sword between himself and the…thing.

 The tree said nothing, merely staring at him.
 He hesitated, then reached out with one hand, touching one of its branches.
 All he felt was cool, dry bark; no images came to him, no memories.
 He withdrew his hand, staring at the thing’s eyes.
 Then he leaned in, placing his forehead just above those eyes.

 He jerked his hand away, backpedaling quickly, his heart pounding.
 Though he’d only touched the tree for a moment, he knew without a doubt what it was.

 This thing is human!

-He swallowed in a dry throat, continuing to back away.
-He had the sudden, powerful urge to run.
+Hunter had the sudden, powerful urge to get the hell out of here.
 To go back the way he’d come, to go back home – to Vi’s home – and never come back.
 He resisted it, knowing full well that urge was not coming from him.
-It was coming from the tree.
+It was coming from this tree.

 And when he’d woken the next morning, something had been terribly wrong.

 He’d tried to get up, but his body had been terribly stiff.
 He remembered looking down, seeing his skin covered with thin bark.
-He smashed his arms and legs against the ground to crack the bark, so he could move better, and blood had oozed from the wounds.
+He’d smashed his arms and legs against the ground to crack the bark so he could move better, and blood had oozed from the wounds.
 After what’d seemed like an eternity, he’d managed to get to his feet, and he’d started walking away.
 Slowly, painfully.
-One step at a time.
+One step at a time, each step taking hours.

 But with each hour that’d passed, the bark on his limbs had grown a little thicker, making it harder and harder to move.
 After a few days – or maybe longer – he’d stopped at this very spot, unable to move at all.
 Over the weeks that had followed, roots had sprung from his legs, plunging into the dirt, anchoring him here for eternity.